Jordan Spieth

 Spieth's first major win came in the 2015 Masters Tournament, when he shot a 270 (−18).
-He tied the 72-hole record set by Tiger Woods in 1997 and became the second youngest golfer (behind Woods) to win the Masters.
+He tied the then 72-hole record set by Tiger Woods in 1997 and became the second youngest golfer (behind Woods) to win the Masters.
 He then won the 2015 U.S. Open with a score of 5-under-par.
 He was the youngest U.S. Open champion since amateur Bobby Jones in 1923.
 He followed up with a win in the 2015 Tour Championship, which clinched the 2015 FedEx Cup.
 Two years later, Spieth won his third major at the 2017 Open Championship, by three shots at 12 under par.

+Spieth won the Laureus World Sports Award for Breakthrough of the Year in 2016.

 Early life

 Spieth was born in 1993 in Dallas, Texas, to Shawn Spieth and Mary Christine (née Julius) Spieth.
 He attended St. Monica Catholic School and graduated from Jesuit College Preparatory School in 2011.
 He learned to play golf at Brookhaven Country Club.